-4. IMPORTANT ENVIRONMENTAL ISSUES
+4. ENVIRONMENTAL CONSIDERATIONS

-Relating port activities and potential environmental problems, and associated ecological and socioeconomic consequences impacts, provide relevant and valuable insight into type of tools and solutions to consider in the development Green Port Toolkits.
+Understanding the relationships between port activities and potential environmental problems and associated ecological and socio-economic consequences impacts provides relevant and valuable insight into type of tools and solutions to consider for inclusion in the Toolkit for Sustainable Port Development in a Blue Economy.